-The following diagram illustrates the relationships between the cameras and the client views:
+The follow diagram illustrates the relationships between the cameras and the client views:

-The idea behind the remote assistant app is that a field operator may be out to an area to work on something, but he needs some guidance on where to look.
-Our CastAR client will be used by the field operator in this scenario; and a help operator uses the AudPlay client to draw an outline of the important part on the screen.
+The idea about the remote assistant app, is that a field operator may be out to an area to work on something, but he needs some guidance on where the things to look at from a help elsewhere.
+Our CastAR client will be used the field operator in this scenario; and a help operator uses the AudPlay client to draw an outline of the important part on the screen.
 Technically, we will need to do this in the following steps: